Passage-Based Indexing: Understanding Google’s New Method of Indexation

 - Google is using AI and natural language.
 Thus, the content creators must understand Google will find out from any of the passages the related information.
 Conversely, your content page cannot have the same keyword variations.
 The SEOs can concentrate on offering well-structured, relevant content.

-Google is has rolled out the English language update in the US and plan to release this on international English language versions of the search engine.
+Google rolled out the English language update in the US and plan to release this on international English language versions of the search engine.
 Additional language support will also be rolling out soon in 2021.

 Features of Passage-indexing